You are here

 Who can I contact with questions for or about the HPC?

 Staff support for the HPC is provided by the Department of Community Development's Planning Division.
-Anne Nygaard is the Secretary to the Historic Preservation Commission and can be contacted by phone at 434-455-3900 or email at firstname.lastname@example.org.
-Victoria Glasgow, the Neighborhood Planning Coordinator, can be reached by phone at 434-455-3900 or by email at email@example.com.
-Tom Martin, the City Planner, is also available to answer questions at 434-455-3900 or by email at firstname.lastname@example.org.
+Victoria Glasgow is the Secretary to the Historic Preservation Commission and can be contacted by phone at 434-455-3900 or email at firstname.lastname@example.org.
+Tom Martin, the City Planner, is also available to answer questions at 434-455-3900 or by email at email@example.com.